psuieee/projects/spring2024/spotify_controller/README.md

 4. Windows only: [ESP8266 Driver](https://www.wemos.cc/en/latest/ch340_driver.html)
 	1. Download the zip folder, then install the driver inside of it

+#### Components
+- 1x PCB
+- 4x Push buttons (2 pin)
+- 1x Potentiometer
+- 2x Short male header pin sections (for Arduino)
+- 2x Header pin spacers
+- 1x 1.8 inch TFT Display
+- 1x Socket header pin section (for display)

 #### Soldering
 1. Buttons
 2. ESP8266 with spacers between bottom of header pin plastic and the top of PCB
 	- USB goes face down on the same side as the IEEE logo
 3. Display header
-    - Bend pins connected to display ata  45 degree angle to improve viewing experience before inserting
+    - Bend pins connected to display at a 45 degree angle to improve viewing experience before inserting
 4. Potentiometer

 #### Arduino code setup